Human rights issues involving the 2022 FIFA World Cup: Deaths of migrant workers

-The Guardian estimated that, by the time the competition would be held, without reforms of the kafala system, out of the 2 million-strong migrant workforce up to 4,000 workers could die due to lax safety and other causes.
+The International Trade Union Confederation estimated in 2013 that by the time the competition would be held, without significant changes, up to 4,000 workers could die due to lax safety and other causes.
 These claims were based upon the fact that 522 Nepalese workers and over 700 Indian workers had died since 2010, when Qatar's bid as World Cup's host had been won, about 250 Indian workers dying each year.
 The Indian government said the number of deaths could be considered quite normal based on the figure of half a million Indians working in Qatar.

 The Wall Street Journal reported in June 2015 the ITUC's claim that over 1,200 workers had died while working on infrastructure and real-estate projects related to the World Cup, and the Qatar Government's counter-claim that none had.
 The BBC later reported that this often-cited figure of 1,200 workers having died in World Cup construction in Qatar between 2011 and 2013 is not correct, and that the 1,200 number is instead representing deaths from all Indians and Nepalese working in Qatar, not just of those workers involved in the preparation for the World Cup, and not just of construction workers.

 In 2019, the Planning and Statistics Authority of the State of Qatar reported that 15,021 non-Qataris had died between 2010 and 2019 in its Vital Statistics Annual Bulletin - Births & Deaths 2019.

 In February 2021, another investigative report published by The Guardian used data from embassies and national foreign employment offices to estimate a death toll of 6,500 migrant workers since the World Cup was awarded to Qatar.
 The figures used by The Guardian did not include occupation or place of work so deaths could not be definitively associated with the World Cup construction programme, but "a very significant proportion of the migrant workers who have died since 2011 were only in the country because Qatar won the right to host the World Cup."

 In a September 2021 report, Amnesty criticised Qatar for failing to investigate migrant workers' deaths.

 On 8 September 2020, Qatar introduced reforms that apply to all workers, regardless of their nationality; the main reform was wage protection.
 Qatar introduced a national minimum wage of 1000 Qatari riyals.
 Additionally, workers who are housed by their employers must be provided with accommodation and food, or accommodation and a food allowance of 300 riyals on top of their wage.
 The wage protection system included measures to make sure workers knew their entitlements and enforce them.